GermanBread/declarative-flatpak/docs/definition.md

 `<arch>` may be omitted, but the slash needs to be kept.
 `<remote name>` is subject to the remote naming constraints.

-If left at the default value, nothing will be done.

 # services.flatpak.**preInitCommand**
 ## Description
 Which commands to run before installation.